acsandmann/rift-docs/src/content/docs/reference/configuration/general.md

 <!--
 GENERATED FILE.
 Do not edit directly.
-Generated from Rift v0.5.9-12-g83f3b66.
+Generated from Rift v0.5.10-7-g3eceac1-dirty.
 -->

-Animation, pointer behavior, Space activation, hot reload, and dragging tiled windows.
+Animation, focus behavior, Space activation, and hot reload.

 :::note[Examples are config fragments]
 Edit matching tables in your existing config; do not repeat their headers.
 Keep your `[keys]` shortcuts.
 For a complete file, start with [Quick start](/rift-docs/quick-start/).